fasterthanlime/mevi/README.md

 making it easy to go that route - if you _really_ know what you're doing you can figure out where to pass the "user faults only" flag.

+## System Dependencies

+Since the `mevi` binary has an eBPF driver to, there is a need to compile some C code to eBPF bytecode.
+These dependencies are only needed to compile the `mevi-driver-ebpf` crate:

+  - Clang >= 18

 ## Usage

 Install the `mevi` executable: